 Who's Behind Educate Autism?

-Gavin currently works as an Assistant Psychologist for the Health Service Executive (HSE) in Ireland.
+Gavin is currently completing a Doctorate in Clinical Psychology at Trinity College Dublin (TCD) and the Health Service Executive (HSE) in Ireland.
 He has previously worked within an ABA school teaching children with autism under the supervision of a Behaviour Analyst.
-He is currently completing a Masters in Applied Psychology at Trinity College Dublin (TCD) and holds a Higher Diploma in Psychology from TCD, an Honours Degree in Industrial/Product Design from the National College of Art and Design (NCAD), and a FETAC certificate as a Special Needs Assistant (SNA).
+He holds a Masters Degree in Applied Psychology from Trinity College Dublin (TCD), a Higher Diploma in Psychology from TCD, an Honours Degree in Industrial/Product Design from the National College of Art and Design (NCAD), and a FETAC certificate as a Special Needs Assistant (SNA).

 Lasairíona currently works as a Clinical Psychologist within the Health Service Executive (HSE) in Ireland.
 She completed her Doctorate in Clinical Psychology at the University of Limerick.
 She has previously worked within an ABA school teaching children with autism under the supervision of a Behaviour Analyst and has also taught a young boy with autism within his own home.
 She holds a Masters Degree in Applied Psychology from the University of Ulster and an Honours Degree in Psychology from Queen's University Belfast.

 Our goal is to help people who may have a child, or are teaching a child, with a learning difficulty - focusing primarily on children on the Autism Spectrum.

 We're trying to help by providing:

 - downloadable materials to use in educational programmes

 - tutorials on how to make teaching aids